vivek-tak/Javascript-/README.md

 # Javascript-
-Learning Javascript and it's extensions such as Node.js, React,js, MongoDB and Express,js
+Learning Javascript and it's extensions such as Node.js, React.js, MongoDB and Express.js